 Chicago's Elena Delle Donne suffers concussion

-WASHINGTON -- Chicago's Elena Delle Donne suffered a concussion Wednesday and is questionable for the All-Star game this weekend.
+WASHINGTON -- Top All-Star vote-getter Elena Delle Donne has suffered a concussion and is questionable for the game on Saturday.

-"She's not nauseous now," said Sky coach Pokey Chatman, who confirmed the injury after the Mystics' team doctor examined Delle Donne.
-"She's groggy, headache...moving gingerly.
-Hopefully she'll be OK."
+Chicago coach Pokey Chatman confirmed the concussion after the Mystics team doctor examined Delle Donne.
+Chatman says the rookie is groggy, with a headache and "moving gingerly.
+Hopefully, she'll be OK."

-"The WNBA has their rules," Chatman said.
+But Chatman says WNBA rules mean she'll probably miss 4 to 5 days.
 "It's unfortunate, obviously for her, for us and also for Saturday.
 We have to make sure she gets back to healthy."

-Mystics coach Mike Thibault thought Delle Donne's head hit the knee of a Mystics player while going for the loose ball.
-The 6-foot-5 star scored 12 points, going 2 for 15 from the field.
+Mystics coach Mike Thibault thought Delle Donne's head hit the knee of a Mystics player while going for loose ball.

 Delle Donne, the WNBA's third leading scorer at 18.6 points per game, is the first rookie to lead the All-Star voting.